 "I dunno," Theo replied.

 "I hope she's all right," Sunny added, once again back her cheery self.

 "Let's go," Juliet said, picking Indy up with Sunny and Aiden's help.
 Jeff stood in the corner, looking on the current keepers of blue, green, yellow, and red exited the room.

 "I need to have a meeting with the Colors of Orange," he muttered.

 Violet dashed down the hall, glad to be alone again.
 Not another Juliet explosion.
 They didn't happen often, and Theo told her they could be brutal.
 Luckily, Violet didn't know that for herself.
 She ran off before Juliet got into a fight with someone.
 Being the keeper of the color violet, Violet had enough of the other keepers.
 She had been a keeper the longest, even longer than Aiden.
 She had grown tired of Jeff's constant shananagans.
 That, and Juliet's fits of anger, was why she always left..

 She needed to visit the Colors of Violet.
 She had called a meeting for that time three hours ago.
 Violet hoped they wouldn't be late.

-See more stories by starlight (luna)
+See more stories by luna :)